-Use 1/8-ounce Gamakatsu Alien Head rigged with either a Big Bites Shakin’ Squirrel or a Lanier Baits Straight Tail Fruity Worm.
+Use 1/8 Gamakatsu Alien Head rigged with either a Big Bites Shakin’ Squirrel or a Lanier Baits Straight Tail Fruity Worm.

-Cast or skip these lures.
-Work them shallow to deep.
+Cast or skip these lures and work them shallow to deep.

 When you get a bite, pay attention to the depth and location and try to replicate that on other docks.